-- (a) (i) Compare the trend in the prices of the rare earths in Chart 1.
-[2] (ii) With the aid of a diagram, account for the above trend.
-[5] (b) With the help of a diagram, analyze the effects of China's increasing - control over rare earths mines on the Japanese economy.
-[6] - (c) To what extent would China's reduction in the export of rare earths pose a 'challenge to the West's march toward a greener future'?
-[8] - (d) Evaluate the effectiveness of the Chinese government's intervention in the market for rare earths.
+- (a) (i) Compare the trend in the prices of the rare earths in Figure 1.
+[2] - (ii) With the aid of a diagram(s), account for the above trend.
+[5] - (b) Explain the basis of China's monopoly power in the production of rare earths.
+[5] - (c) With a cut in the export of rare earths by China, analyse the extent to which profits for Toyota Prius will be affected in the short run and the long run in the US market. - (d) Discuss whether the Chinese government's intervention in the rare earth market is justified on grounds of efficiency.
 [10]